brevzin/cpp_proposals/2757_type_check_format/type-check-format.md

 Note that the parse context here doesn't get access to the arguments themselves, it only knows how many arguments there are and, if doing automatic indexing, what the current argument index is.
 This portion of the API can be used to validate that dynamic arguments _exist_ (ensuring that two of the rows above fail) and, for automatic indexing, storing the argument index for future access in `formatter<T>::format`.

-The parse context doesn't get access to the arguments largely for code size reasons, and also because now that `parse()` is invoked during constant evaluation time, it's unlikely or simply impossible to provide the arguments that time anyway.
+The parse context doesn't get access to the arguments largely for code size reasons, and also because now that `parse()` is invoked during constant evaluation time, it's unlikely or simply impossible to provide the arguments at that time anyway.

 But this API has the limitation that it cannot currently allow diagnosing that last line: